rahalrazika/Calculator/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # React-Calculator

-This project consisted of building a calculator using react
+This project consisted of building a calculator using react.

 ## Screenshots
 ![Screenshot]()